 - Powerslide: Double X, Vision, Vision Junior, Infinity, C8, PH9

 - Core Racing: Vi-Pro, Icon, Triple X2

 This „old school“ technology is still common technology in most heat moldable speed boots.
 Thermo sheets are thin layers of heat moldable composites that are placed in between the carbon layers of the shell.
 Usually, thermo sheets have been used around the ankle area of the boot.
-The boot can be only molded in the area where the thermo sheet is used and ONLY there, because carbon fiber itself is not heat moldable at all.
+The boot can be only moulded in the area where the thermo sheet is used and ONLY there, because carbon fibre itself is not heat moldable at all.

 Disadvantage of thermo sheets: The material gets brittle after heating several times and the molding process is limited.
 Thermo sheets are NOT used at all in Powerslide or Core Racing shoes.

-How to heat mold my skates?
+How to heat mould my skates?

 The complete range of Powerslide and Core Racing carbon boots is fully heat moldable thanks to our superior SHMR technology, aka Super Heat Molding Technology.

 Please follow the steps below in order to get the best result.

 Our boots can be heat moulded using your oven or a heat gun.

 Attention!
 The boot can be heat moulded at any part of the shell.
 We recommend keeping the frame assembeled to the boots and to fit your boots while sitting.
 Never put your full weight on the skates during the heat molding process!